dirkschumacher/votingpower.r/README.md

 Have you ever asked yourself if weighted voting is fair?
 This package implements (or will implement) some of the most popular voting power measurement methods.

 Imagine you are a representative of the country Luxembourg in the European Economic Community of 1958.
 At that time Germany, France and Italy had 4 votes each, Belgium and the Netherlands 2 and Luxembourg 1 vote.
 The necessary quota was 12 out of the 17 votes.
-The problem was however: there exist no situation where the vote of Luxembourg counts; i.e. would change the outcome of a "yes" to "no" - this is called being critical.
+The problem was however that there existed no situation where the vote of Luxembourg counted, i.e. would change the outcome of a "yes" to "no".
+Luxembourg was never critical.

 This topic is a bit esoteric but quite interesting.
 A number of algorithms exists both for measuring power and for the inverse problem: designing weights such that a specific voting power is achieved.
 The currently implemented methods have an exponential running time.
-However there exist some more advanced methods when dealing with larger voting bodies.
+However there exist more advanced methods when dealing with larger voting bodies.

 More can be found [here](https://en.wikipedia.org/wiki/Banzhaf_power_index) or in the book of Felsenthal & Machover (1998).
 Below is a plot of the voting power of the EEC members in relation to the quota.